QaisHamarneh/conflict-detection/README.md

 ## Run

-To run the code, just run the `main.py` file.
+To run the code, select a recording and run the `main.py` file.

-You can also test some properties of the environment manually using the files `gui/pyglet_class_test.py` and `gui/pyglet_gui_manual.py`.
+## Results

+The resulting collision file will be saved as collision_log.csv in the corresponding recording directory.